onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 once you find/understand it you'll never think about anything else more than about this thing

-The more compelling and refined the story becomes - the sooner will the system reach a billion people

 I’ve been sitting on
 I don’t want to try
 I want to succeed
 Those who tell the stories rule the world Theoretically optimal solution - no other design can get even close to the optimal set of technical tradeoffs in my architecture
+The more compelling and refined the story becomes - the sooner will the system reach a billion people
+> "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)

 Nervous system

+> "An effective accounting of the economy and politics would be a revolutionary act." - [Samo Burja](https://youtu.be/A3Zd2K0BJoI?t=7136)

 > "Your margin is my opportunity." - [Jeff Bezos](https://www.goodreads.com/quotes/706779-your-margin-is-my-opportunity)